This is a gear review about the Sea to Summit Ember Quilt range in 2023.

-Let’s take a look at how the Ember backpacking quilt is made with the features such as the Inner and Outer Shell fabrics, baffles, foot box, draft tubes, how it connects to the sleeping pad and weather resistance.
+Let’s take a look at how the Ember backpacking quilt is made with the features such as the Inner and Outer Shell fabrics, baffles, foot box, draft tubes, how it connects to the sleeping pad, and weather resistance.

 Outer Shell fabric

 When testing the Ember quilt I poured quite a lot of water onto the quilt to test the quality of the fabric and DWR coating.
-It exceeded expectation on the weather resistance, but more on that later.
+It exceeded expectations on the weather resistance, but more on that later.

-Overall, the fabric appears to be quite strong strong but I did have an issue with the buttons that attach to the mat straps.
+Overall, the fabric appears to be quite strong but I did have an issue with the buttons that attach to the mat straps.
 More on that later.

 The Sea to Summit Ember quilt uses a 7D inner ripstop nylon fabric.
 It has a good feel and appears to be quite strong.

-As mentioned before, I did pour a lot of water onto the quilt to simulate being caught in rain or having a leaking tent.
-The amount of water I used in testing was significantly more that you would expect in normal use.
+As mentioned before, I did pour a lot of water onto the quilt to simulate being caught in the rain or having a leaking tent.
+The amount of water I used in testing was significantly more than you would expect in normal use.
 In fact, more than you would expect in extreme situations.

 Overall, this bag would be suitable to sleep outside on a damp night when the condensation comes down and makes everything damp.
 This quilt is at least equal to or better than any other backpacking quilt on the market for weather resistance.